Tyler Pasher: Birmingham Legion

-International
+International career

 In 2005, Pasher was one of the final 140 players narrowed down to represent Canada at the Under-12 level in the Danone Nations Cup in France.
 However, he was not selected for the final squad.
 At that time, Tyler was invited back in April 2006 for tryouts for the next edition of the tournament.

 Pasher received his first national team call up at any level for a pair of U17 friendlies against Mexico in Morelia in April 2011 in preparation for the upcoming U17 World Cup.
 He came on as a 69th-minute substitute in the second match, a 0–3 defeat.
-He was then was named to Canada's final U17 squad for the 2011 FIFA U-17 World Cup in Mexico but withdrew due to a concussion.
+He was then named to Canada's final U17 squad for the 2011 FIFA U-17 World Cup in Mexico but withdrew due to a concussion.
 In July 2012 he was named to Canada's U20 squad for a training camp and two friendlies in Mexico.
 In 2013, he was then included in Canada's U20 squad for the 2013 Francophone Games in Nice.
 He went on to appear in two of Canada's three matches in the tournament.

 In May 2014, head coach Benito Floro called up Pasher to the senior squad for the first time for a training camp and friendlies against Moldova and Bulgaria in Austria but he once again withdrew because of injury.
 He was called up to the senior squad again, this time as an injury replacement for Sam Adekugbe and André Hainault, in March 2015 for friendlies against Puerto Rico and Guatemala.
 He didn't appear in either match, but he made the bench against Puerto Rico.

 In June 2021 after a hot start with the Houston Dynamo, Pasher was named to Canada's 60-man provisional squad for the 2021 CONCACAF Gold Cup.
 On July 1, he was confirmed as part of the final 23-man squad.
 At the Gold Cup, he made his senior debut as a substitute for Tajon Buchanan, in a 4–1 group stage victory over Haiti.
 He made 2 appearances at the Gold Cup, both in the group stage, as Canada reached the semifinals, where they lost 2–1 to Mexico.